The True Cost of Selling a House in Canada

 Mortgage discharge fees cost up to $300 depending on your financial institution.

 If you’re selling a primary residence, you won’t have to pay tax on your capital gain.
 Your home is considered a primary residence if you’ve lived there for each month of ownership; in other words, you were not renting the place out or using the property as an investment vehicle.
 In Canada, this is known as a principal residence exemption.
+When in doubt, seek professional advice from a tax accountant like a CPA.

 Land Transfer Tax